|search engine by freefind|

 SOAC is a grassroots, California Public Interest Association that represents the broad community interests in preserving the aquifer through rational groundwater management and sustainable use.
 SOAC Introduction SOAC SOAC Q and A

 The foregoing list of "Players" may seem extensive, but in fact includes a disturbingly small number of people in Borrego.
-The majority of residents are simply stumbling toward a cliff they will never see before it is too late.
+The majority of residents are simply stumbling toward a cliff they will never see before it is too late because: "There are none so blind as those who will not see."

 The reason for this is not far to seek.
 According to The Borrego Water District Groundwater Management Plan: